Iano-theDev/ALX_Recap/0x0D.  C - Preprocessor & Macros/README.md

 We can have as many macros as required. we can also have parameterised macros. ie: using a macro like a function.

-In the example SQR.c we use a macro as a function to give the square of a number.
+In the example SQR.c we use a macro as a function to give the square of a number using a parameter in the macro.